Crystal Palace and South Norwood Low Traffic Neighbourhood

 Why it matters

-As lockdown eases, we are facing new challenges.
+As the first lockdown eased, we were facing transport and social distancing challenges.
 Capacity on public transport is much lower than before, but we can’t rely on more people using their cars for several reasons:

 - Croydon does not have the road capacity or environmental capacity for everyone to drive